 Not sure of who to reach out to for help?
 Consider bringing MAP Communications on for support.
 Our team of highly-trained call center employees and virtual receptionists have the experience and bandwidth necessary to take on all your National Telephone Tuesday calls.
 Outsource the day’s calls entirely, or bring MAP on only when you need a break.
-Our service is highly customizable, and you’ll only pay for the calls we take on your behalf.
+Our remote receptionist service is highly customizable, and you’ll only pay for the calls we take on your behalf.
 This makes MAP one of the most affordable administrative resources available.

 Start planning for National Telephone Tuesday now.
 Sign up for MAP’s free, week-long trial and see how much value we can bring to your organization!